vfarcic/devops26/manuscript/06-env.md

   version: 0.0.131
 ```

 So, a promotion of a release from an application-specific build results in one of two things.
 If this is the first time we're promoting an application, Jenkins X will add a new entry to `requirements.yaml` inside the environment-specific repository.
-Otherwise, if a previous release of that application already runs in that environment, it'll update the `version` entry to the new release version.
+Otherwise, if a previous release of that application already runs in that environment, it'll update the `version` entry to the new release.
 As a result, `requirements.yaml` will always contain the complete and accurate definition of the whole environment and each change will be a new commit.
 That way, we're complying with GitOps principles.
-We can track changes, we have a single point of truth for the whole environment, we can follow our coding principles (e.g., pull requests), and so on and so forth.
-The long story short, we're treating an environment in the same way we're treating an application.
+We are tracking changes, we have a single point of truth for the whole environment, we are following our coding principles (e.g., pull requests), and so on and so forth.
+Long story short, we're treating an environment in the same way we're treating an application.
 The only important difference is that we are not pushing changes to the repository dedicated to the staging environment.
 Builds of application-specific pipelines are doing that for us, simply because we decided to have automatic promotion to the staging environment.

 What happens when we push something to the master branch of a repository?
-Git sends a webhoko request which initiates yet another build.
-Actually, even the pull request initiates a build, so the whole process of automatically promoting a release to the staging environment results in two new builds, one for the PR, and the other after merging it to the master branch.
+Git sends a webhook request which initiates yet another build.
+Actually, even the pull request initiates a build, so the whole process of automatically promoting a release to the staging environment results in two new builds; one for the PR, and the other after merging it to the master branch.

 So, a pull request to the repository of the staging environment initiates a build that results in automatic approval and merge of the pull request to the master branch.
-That initiates a new build that deploys the release to the staging environment.
+That initiates another build that deploys the release to the staging environment.

 With that process, we are fulfilling quite a few of the rules (commandments), and we are a step closer to have a "real" GitOps continuous delivery processes that is, so far, fully automated.
 The only human interaction is a push to the application repository.
 That will change later on when we reach deployments to the production environment but, so far, we can say that we are fully automated.